-- #1: Future Professionals must wear black, gray or white in any combination. - #2: A minimal print in clothing is acceptable only if it is a black, gray and white print. - #3: Clothing must be professional, clean, and free of stains and tears. - #4: Shoes should be professional and comfortable. - #5: Hair must be clean and styled prior to arriving at school.
-Ponytails are acceptable, only if they are fully styled.
+- #1: Future Professionals must wear black, gray or white in any combination.
+IMPORTANT: Future Professionals in the skin program must also wear the provided "smock" at all times - #2: A minimal print in clothing is acceptable only if it is a black and white print. - #3: Clothing must be professional, clean, and free of stains and tears. - #4: Shoes should be professional and comfortable.

-- #6: Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques. - #7: The following is a list of unacceptable dress: - a.
+- #5: Hair must be clean and styled prior to arriving at school.
+Ponytails are acceptable, only if they are fully styled. - #6: Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques. - #7: The following is a list of unacceptable dress: - a.
 Tennis shoes, gym shoes, foot thongs, Crocs, or beach sandals - b.
 Sweatpants and sweatshirts - c.
 Printed T-shirts other than those with a PAUL MITCHELL logo; acceptable T-shirts must be clean and professional, and you must dress them up - d.
 Short skirts that fall above fingertips, when standing up - e.
 Shorts, spandex, or biking shorts - f.
-Hooded sweatshirts (UNLESS they are Paul Mitchell or TEMPLE branded), jackets, or tops - #8: Tights or leggings must be worn with skirts or dresses that fall above the knees. - #9: Future professionals who fail to comply with the professional dress code will be asked to leave and return with appropriate attire. - #10: Future professionals must wear their name tags, as provided by THE TEMPLE, while on campus and in attedance.
+Hooded sweatshirts (UNLESS they are Paul Mitchell or TEMPLE branded), jackets, or tops - #8: Tights or leggings must be worn with skirts or dresses that are shorter than finger tip length. - #9: Future professionals who fail to comply with the professional dress code will be asked to leave and return with appropriate attire. - #10: Future professionals must wear their name tags, as provided by THE TEMPLE Annapolis, while on campus and in attedance.